 Additional passenger comforts

 Premium vehicles will also boast a plethora of automatic and power upgrades.
-For example, the car may have multi-driver seat-position memory, a power-opening rear boot lid, automatic lights all round, courtesy lights installed under doors and even umbrella cubby holes within the door frames.
+For example, the car may have multi-driver seat-position memory, a power-opening rear boot lid, automatic lights all around, courtesy lights installed under doors and even umbrella cubby holes within the door frames.
 Generally speaking, luxury sedans make life easier and less stressful.

 Advanced driving assists